Australian capital legalizes recreational marijuana - The Boston Globe

 But marijuana users in Canberra will still face some legal uncertainty because possession of small amounts of marijuana remains illegal under federal law.

-Chief Minister Andrew Barr said such prosecutions would require approval of federal prosecutors, who are ‘‘concerned with larger matters than the possession of a small amount of drug.’’

-Federal prosecutors have declined to provide the government with advice on the likelihood of such prosecutions.
+Federal prosecutors have declined to provide the government with advice on the likelihood of prosecutions.

-Barr said police charging Canberra marijuana smokers under federal law ‘‘would be outrageous,’’ but the smokers could cite the territory law in their defense before a judge.

-Australian Federal Police Chief Police Officer Ray Johnson said Canberra police had been advised to ‘‘focus on the traffickers,’’ but that officers were free to enforce federal law.